almosaraj9-ops/Techears-Day-message/README.md

 🚀 How to Use

-Open the live site: 👉[click here ]( file:///C:/Users/63963/.vscode/project/index.html) Enjoy the card animations and message.
+Open the live site: 👉C:\Users\63963\.vscode\projectEnjoy the card animations and message.

 (Optional) Fork the repository to create your own version.